 The answer?
 Just stick with what’s actually happening with the person you are actually with.
 Does it feel good when they touch you?
 Awesome, share that news.
 Do they have a great ass?
 They’d probably enjoy hearing about that.
 Are you excited to have sex with them?
 Tell them all about it.
 Perhaps the best piece of dirty talk advice comes from famed porn start Nina Hartley, who said, "Don’t tell them what they want to hear, tell them what they need to know".

 Talking dirty to a ninja

 Sometimes what impedes dirty talk is an imbalance between partners.
 Maybe you’re rarin' to go and your partner is totally silent.
 In this, scenario whispering "talk dirty to me" often yields results that are awkward - for both of you.
 It can be hard to find that softer side of the strong, silent ninja type, so help a ninja out!
 Keep it real.
 Go with questions.
 "What do you want?" is especially successful in this scenario, or something more structured to get them comfortable verbalizing.
-I love the exercise described by Chris Gore in this Sex Nerd Sandra podcast.
 Whatever you do, just make sure you give your partner some guidance with it and understand that, as with any sexual activity, dirty talk isn't for everyone, and that's something you'll have to negotiate.

 If it works for you, dirty talk can be a sexual game-changer.
 So don't be shy: Get out there and get dirty!